- Are dachshunds huntings dogs?

 Dachshunds have also been known to be great at finding truffles.
 Truffles are a type of mushroom that grows underground.
 They are very hard to find because they grow in such hidden places.
 However, dachshunds can sniff them out with their powerful noses.
 This has made them invaluable to truffle hunters.

 Hunting is no longer a necessity in our civilized world, unless, of course, you are an adventurer, who frequently runs out of provisions in the wild.
 But for most modern-day hunters, hunting is a sport.

 Thankfully, if you are a dachshund owner, you already have a hunting buddy with an instinct for finding you the right kind of game.
-With a little bit of training, your dachshund could save you hours when trying to find your hunted game.
+With a little bit of training, your sausage dog could save you hours when trying to find your hunted game.

-On the other hand, if all you wanted your dachshund was to be a household pet and companion, you can still unleash its natural hunting abilities to have a helping hand in making your garden rodent-free.
+On the other hand, if all you wanted for your dachshund was to be a household pet and companion, you can still unleash its natural hunting abilities to give a helping hand in making your garden rodent-free.